Cajac/picoCTF-Writeups/picoCTF_2024/General_Skills/endianness.md

 }
 ```

-We can see that in summaty `main` does the following:
+We can see that in summary `main` does the following:

 - Generates a random word and prints it to the screen
 - Asks for both the little and big [endian](https://en.wikipedia.org/wiki/Endianness) version of the word